SIDN/ietf-epp-restful-json/src/draft-restful-epp-json.md

 # Introduction

-The Extensible Provisioning Protocol (EPP) [@!RFC5730] uses an XML based protocol.
-The protocol is wel defined, using XML schemas for validation of XML messages and are published as part of the EPP RFCs.

-RESTful EPP (REPP), however has suport for multiple data formats such as the JavaScript Object Notation (JSON) Data Interchange Format [@!RFC8259].
+The Extensible Provisioning Protocol (EPP) [@!RFC5730] uses an on XML based protocol.
+This protocol is wel defined, using XML Schema Definition (XSD) for validation of XML messages, the XSDs are published as part of the EPP RFCs.
+This document describes rules for converting valid EPP XML messages to the JavaScript Object Notation (JSON) Data Interchange Format [@!RFC8259], for use with RESTful EPP (REPP).

-This document describes the rules for converting a valid EPP XML message to JSON message, which can be used with REPP.

 # Terminology